 Our Research Students benefit immensely from a vibrant research community, a supportive environment and many opportunities to engage critically with academic research and contemporary issues.
-They are immersed in a research culture which situates legal studies in its historical, social and economic context.
+They are immersed in a research culture which situates legal studies in its historical, political, social and economic context.

 Employability is a key focus throughout the University and at Kent Law School you have the support of a dedicated Employability and Career Development Officer together with a broad choice of work placement opportunities, employability events and careers talks.
 Details of graduate internship schemes with NGOs, charities and other professional organisations are made available to postgraduate students via the School’s Employability Blog.

 Many students at our Brussels centre who undertake internships are offered contracts in Brussels immediately after graduation.
 Others have joined their home country’s diplomatic service, entered international organisations, or have chosen to undertake a ‘stage’ at the European Commission, or another EU institution.

 Law graduates have gone on to careers in finance, international commerce, government and law or have joined, or started, an NGO or charity.

 Postgraduate students at Kent Law School have access to a postgraduate computing room, study area and common room with wireless internet access.
 The Law School has an active and inclusive extra-curricular academic and social scene, with weekly graduate seminars, a postgraduate student group for all students, and a regular guest lecture programme organised by our research centres and groups (which include the Centre for Critical International Law, the Kent Centre for Law, Gender and Sexuality, the Kent Centre for European and Comparative Law, the Kent Centre for Interdisciplinary Spatial Studies, the Center for Critical Thought and the Social Critiques of Law Research Group).